Buying guide

 Because you don’t own the land, leasehold property is typically much cheaper than comparable freehold properties, which may mean a smaller mortgage and paying less mortgage interest.
 This can make leasehold properties seem very attractive.

-Let’s look at an example - right now there are two very different apartments listed in Auckland city:
+Let’s look at an example live on Trade Me right now.
+We have found two very similar apartments listed in Auckland city, with very different price tags:

-If the first apartment was freehold it might sell for north of $3-4 million.
+If the first apartment was freehold it might sell for north of $1.2M.
 But because you’re only buying the building and the right to occupy the land it’s much cheaper.
-On the other hand, the second property is priced higher (relative to its value) to reflect the fact that you own the apartment and a portion of the land it’s on via freehold.
+On the other hand, the second property is priced higher (relative to its value) to reflect the fact that you own the apartment and share ownership of common areas, on a unit title.

 Auckland's Viaduct has a high concentration of leasehold apartments.